Surabhi13A/crime_analytics/README.md

+Crime analysis

-Crime analysis and prediction using XGBoost regressor nd folium library for visualization.
+Crime analysis and prediction using XGBoost regressor and folium library for visualization.